What a WordPress theme is responsible for – and what is not.

 Concentration on the essentials

-Hardly any other extension is as closely interlinked with the WordPress system as a theme – it is the glue that holds a website together and ideally gives numerous configuration options for the different website areas.
+Hardly any extension is as closely intertwined with the WordPress system as a theme – it is the glue that holds a website together and ideally gives numerous configuration options for the different website areas.

-Due to the fast release cycles of WordPress, theme authors already have a lot to do here to keep up – just the switch to the block editor Gutenberg was a paradigm shift and forced many theme authors to rethink if their theme should continue to be compliant with WordPress standards.
+Due to the fast release cycles of WordPress, theme authors already have their work cut out here to keep up – the switch to the Gutenberg block editor alone was tantamount to a paradigm shift and forced many theme authors to rethink if their theme was to remain compliant with WordPress standards.

-At worst, developer hours go into features you never need – and new WordPress standards are only implemented with delay or never.
+At worst, developer hours go into features you’ll never need – and new WordPress standards are delayed or never implemented.

-When choosing a theme, also make sure that it receives permanent updates – and which areas are mentioned particularly frequently in the release notes.
+When choosing a theme, also pay attention to whether it receives permanent updates – and which areas are mentioned particularly frequently in the release notes.
 This can be an indication of what the developers are focusing on – WordPress standards or features that are unimportant to you.

 overview